SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Players of starting characters may select one small weapon and a little protective gear plus a few tools of their characters’ chosen trade, unless there is equipment already listed on the template sheet.
-Some basic equipment is explained in the “Equipment” chapter; the gamemaster may allow other options.
+Some basic equipment is explained in the "Equipment" chapter; the gamemaster may allow other options.